heysokam/slate/readme.md

 The tools provided can be used to convert the Nim AST into any language.
 Its current complete compiler goals are `minc` and `wgsl` generation.

+## Current state
+Probably not too useful yet, compared to just working with PNodes directly.
+The library has some very useful functions, but the abstraction is -very- thin.
+A proper ergonomic IR system with objects needs to be well thought out before this lib can be its own thing.

+Until that day, please take reference from the [MinC Compiler](https://github.com/heysokam/minc) implementation.
+It uses this same API, but it has a lot more features built on top.

+## StoS Compiler -vs- Nim Backend Compiler
 ```md
 # Source-to-Source:
 The target language owns the rules.
 All of them.